Mushroom identifier

 Psathyrella

-Mushrooms in the Psathyrella genus are typically small to medium-sized fungi characterized by their fragile, thin caps and slender stems.
+Mushrooms in the Psathyrella group are typically small to medium-sized fungi characterized by their fragile, thin caps and slender stems.
 They often have gills that can be grey, or brown and may be attached to the stem or slightly free.
 Most have conical caps.
 They often grow in clumps.

 psathyrella1.jpg psathyrella2.jpg psathyrella3.jpg